meilisearch/meilisearch-aws/README.md

-# meilisearch-aws
+⚠️ WIP: MeiliSearch AWS scripts ⚠️

-AWS services for MeiliSearch
+Tools and scripts for MeiliSearch in AWS